razorrazo/Laravel-9.x_-_Aprende_Laravel_desde_Cero_-_Nuestro_Primer_Blog_Part_1/README.md

-# Laravel 9.x - Aprende Laravel desde Cero - Nuestro Primer Blog
+# Laravel 9.x - Learn Laravel from Scratch: Our First Blog
 This repository contains the initial source code for the "Learn Laravel from Scratch: Our First Blog" course.

 Clone this repository to start with the same code I started with in this course.